conduitio-labs/conduit-connector-nats-jetstream/README.md

 Run `make test` to run all the unit and integration tests, which require Docker and Docker Compose to be installed and running.
 The command will handle starting and stopping docker containers for you.

-## NATS Source
+## Source

 ### Connection and authentication

-The NATS connector connects to a NATS server or a cluster with the required parameters `urls`, `subject` and `mode`.
+The NATS JetStream connector connects to a NATS server or a cluster with the required parameters `urls`, `subject` and `mode`.
 If your NATS server has a configured authentication you can pass an authentication details in the connection URL.
 For example, for a token authentication the url will look like: `nats://mytoken@127.0.0.1:4222`, and for a username/password authentication: `nats://username:password@127.0.0.1:4222`.
 But if your server is using [NKey](https://docs.nats.io/using-nats/developer/connecting/nkey) or [Credentials file](https://docs.nats.io/using-nats/developer/connecting/creds) for authentication you must configure them via seperate [configuration](#configuration) parameters.

-### PubSub

-The connector listening on a subject receives messages published on that subject.
-If the connector is not actively listening on the subject, the message is not received.
-The connector can use the [wildcard](https://docs.nats.io/nats-concepts/subjects#wildcards) tokens such as `*` and `>` to match a single token or to match the tail of a subject.

-### JetStream
+### Receiving messages

 The connector creates a durable NATS consumer which means it's able to read messages that were written to a NATS stream before the connector was created, unless configured otherwise.
 The `deliverPolicy` configuration parameter allows you to control this behavior.